chsasank/chsasank.github.io/_posts/classic_papers/2020-09-19-magic-number-seven.md

 Before we look at any data on this topic, I feel I must give you a word of warning to help you avoid some obvious associations that can be confusing.
 Everybody knows that there is a finite span of immediate memory and that for a lot of different kinds of test materials this span is about seven items in length.
 I have just shown you that there is a span of absolute judgment that can distinguish about seven categories and that there is a span of attention that will encompass about six objects at a glance.
 What is more natural than to think that all three of these spans are different aspects of a single underlying process?
 And that is a fundamental mistake, as I shall be at some pains to demonstrate.
 This mistake is one of the malicious persecutions that the magical number seven has subjected me to.

+> There is a finite span of immediate memory and that for a lot of different kinds of test materials this span is about seven items in length.
+I have just shown you that there is a span of absolute judgment that can distinguish about seven categories and that there is a span of attention that will encompass about six objects at a glance.
+What is more natural than to think that all three of these spans are different aspects of a single underlying process?
+And that is a fundamental mistake.

 My mistake went something like this.
 We have seen that the invariant feature in the span of absolute judgment is the amount of information that the observer can transmit.
 There is a real operational similarity between the absolute judgment experiment and the immediate memory experiment.
 If immediate memory is like absolute judgment, then it should follow that the invariant feature in the span of immediate memory is also the amount of information that an observer can retain.
 If the amount of information in The span of immediate memory is a constant, then the span should be short when the individual items contain a lot of information and the span should be long when the items contain little information.
 For example, decimal digits are worth 3.3 bits apiece.
 We can recall about seven of them, for a total of 23 bits of information.
 Isolated English words are worth about 10 bits apiece.
 If the total amount of information is to remain constant at 23 bits, then we should be able to remember only two or three words chosen at random.
 In this way I generated a theory about how the span of immediate memory should vary as a function of the amount of information per item in the test materials.

 The measurements of memory span in the literature are suggestive on this question, but not definitive.
 And so it was necessary to do the experiment to see.
 Hayes [10] tried it out with five different kinds of test materials: binary digits, decimal digits, letters of the alphabet, letters plus decimal digits, and with 1,000 monosyllabic words.
 The lists were read aloud at the rate of one item per second and the subjects had as much time as they needed to give their responses.
 A procedure described by Woodworth [20] was used to score the responses.